google/WebFundamentals/src/_langs/en/tools/profile-performance/rendering-tools/js-execution.markdown

 layout: article
 title: "Speed Up JavaScript Execution"
 seotitle: "Speed Up JavaScript Execution Using DevTools Profiles Panel"
-description: "Learn how to identify expensive functions using the Chrome DevTools CPU profiler, Flamechart, and V8 engine optimization checks."
+description: "Learn how to identify expensive functions using the Chrome DevTools CPU profiler, Flamechart, and V8 optimization checks."
-introduction: "Learn how to identify expensive functions using the Chrome DevTools CPU profiler, Flamechart, and V8 engine optimization checks."
+introduction: "Learn how to identify expensive functions using the Chrome DevTools CPU profiler, Flamechart, and V8 optimization checks."
 article:
   written_on: 2015-04-14
   updated_on: 2015-07-16